 Gerard also makes a guest appearance in Arthur Conan Doyle’s novel Uncle Bernac (1897), a very slight narrative that seems to exist solely for its portrayal of Napoleon.
 ‘As I draw his words and his deeds,’ reflects Louis de Laval, the narrator, ‘I feel that my own poor story withers before them.’
 Well, yes, in this instance it does.
-By contrast, it’s a tribute to Conan Doyle’s genius that, in the Gerard stories, the man himself is not similarly overshadowed.
+By contrast, it’s a tribute to Conan Doyle’s genius that, in the Gerard stories, our brave Brigadier is not similarly overshadowed.
 He doesn’t think he is, either:

 When the humour seized him, he would throw a hundred square miles to that man, or tear as much off the other, round off one kingdom by a river, or cut off another by a chain of mountains.
 That was how he used to do business, this little artilleryman, whom we had raised so high with our sabres and our bayonets.
 He was very civil to us always, for he knew where his power came from.
 We knew also, and showed it by the way in which we carried ourselves.
 We were agreed, you understand, that he was the finest leader in the world, but we did not forget that he had the finest men to lead.